777388/SilcertSurfer/README.md

 usage: python3 SilcertSurfer

 10-12 in police code means, Visitors are Present, Be Discrete.
-Relative to my own processing of this program alongside pseudomorphism and explainpi
+Relative to my own processing of this program alongside pseudomorphism and explainpi, as well as a program I wrote that allows "head" to not reach "tail" before starting this program.
+Important when requesting heads.